All Products

 Important

-Modify the configuration files of Hadoop on all instances.
+Modify Hadoop configuration files on all nodes.

-1. Modify the core-site.xml configuration file of Hadoop.
+1. Modify the Hadoop configuration file core-site.xml.

 sudo vim /opt/hadoop/etc/hadoop/core-site.xml

-2. In the <configuration></configuration> section, add the following content:
+2. In the <configuration></configuration> node, insert the following content.

 <property>